technofania/axismundi/README.md

 **Urban Metabolism — A real-time art installation interpreting the city as a living organism.**

+A city is rarely silent.
+More often, it breathes—sometimes steadily, with the imposed rhythm of morning commutes and evening returns, and sometimes violently, reacting to sudden rain, a gathering crowd, or unrest.
+In the Axis Mundi: Urban Metabolism project, I look at Kraków's Main Square not as an architectural stage set, but as a biological superorganism with its own nervous system and its own pulse.

+My tool and partner in this work is artificial intelligence.
+However, it does not play the role of a cold analyst or a surveillance system here.
+Rather, it becomes an attentive, almost organic observer.
+It constantly absorbs fragments of information—walking directions, crowd density, fluctuations in temperature and humidity—trying to arrange them into a comprehensible pattern.
+Every night, the algorithm pauses, analyzes the past day, and, based on forecasts, attempts to predict how the city will behave tomorrow.
+The machine searches for rules within the chaos, seeking to reduce the unpredictability of the world into a harmonious system of equations.

+The most important moment in this installation, however, is when this perfect model fails.
+When a sudden, spontaneous human event or a whim of nature eludes prediction.
+In the face of this error, the system experiences an informational "arrhythmia"—visual and sonic harmony fractures into dissonance.
+In this crack, in the fraction of a second when the algorithm loses its rhythm, the vitality of the city is revealed.
+Life cannot be entirely confined within the framework of probability.
+Here, the machine's error paradoxically becomes an affirmation of our agency and unpredictability.

+The traditional axis mundi was the symbolic center of the world, a static column connecting earth to heaven.
+Today, this axis is in constant motion.
+It runs through the invisible flow of data, where our physical, daily footsteps intersect with the digital cloud.
+This work is an invitation to step into this stream, to pause, and to listen to the digital breath of our collective swarm.

 Axis Mundi watches Kraków's Main Square through a public camera, tracks people and vehicles with computer vision, predicts crowd patterns using weather-correlated machine learning, and translates the city's "nervous system" into visual art, data, and live generative music.

 The installation runs 24/7.
 It collects behavioral data, learns daily rhythms, and compares its predictions against reality.
 When the city behaves unexpectedly — a sudden crowd, an empty square at rush hour — the system enters "arrhythmia": visuals shift from gold to magenta, music becomes dissonant, and the prediction error becomes viscerally felt.